Frequently Asked Questions about Relocating to Alaska

 The Permanent Fund Dividend is paid to every qualifying Alaskan, normally every October.
 The money comes from Alaska oil revenues.
 For more information about the fund, visit Alaska Permanent Fund Corporation Frequently Asked Questions.

-How do I establish residence in Alaska?
+How do I establish residency in Alaska?

 - A contract for moving your household goods to Alaska dated prior to the qualifying year (company paid is not acceptable)